We define the Hamitonian using the NetKet Paulis operators ##

 from qdisc.vae.core import VAEmodel

-myvae = VAEmodel(encoder=encoder, decoder=decoder)The main object of this section is the trainer wrapper of the VAE, which is also implemented in qdisc.VAE.
-Its primary function is to train the model and compute the learned representation.
-We can simply create it using our VAE and dataset:
+myvae = VAEmodel(encoder=encoder, decoder=decoder)The central object of this section is the VAETrainer wrapper from qdisc.vae, which handles model training and computes the learned representation.
+It is instantiated from a VAE model and a dataset:

 from qdisc.vae.core import VAETrainer